parllayproject/TaggingSDK/README.md

 Usage
 -----

-#Setup
+To use this library, initially visit [Parllay Tags](tags.parllay.com) website and complete the required steps to generate a tag url.

+# Setup
 Initialize the library in you Application class as follows.

     Tagging.start(this)

-#Tagging Event Trigger
+# Tagging Event Trigger
-Use the library to trigger events by using the tags obtained from tags.parllay.com
+Use the library to trigger events by using the tag urls obtained from [Parllay Tags](tags.parllay.com)

 **Without Extra Values**